hence-io/hence-inquisitor/README.md

 * ```content``` Controls the console output before and after the step, allowing you to leverage built in Glush formatting easily.
 * ```prompts[]``` Provide the various questions to be posed to the user for this step.
-* ```process(answers)``` Process, format, and extend the answer set based on the answers the user provide for the prompts in this step, leveraging questions answered in previous steps or defaults from the scaffold.
+* ```process(answers, continue)``` Process, format, and extend the answer set based on the answers the user provide for the prompts in this step, leveraging questions answered in previous steps or defaults from the scaffold.
+Executing continue moves on to the next step in the scaffold, or if this is the last step, begins the installer.

 The ScaffoldSteps are utilized automatically from the Scaffold, and do not require you to manually execute them, or share the data between them, it's already handled for you so you can focus on what's important.